dludemann/test/content/blog/oct-blog-6.md

 name: Oct Blog - 6
 seo:
   title: How to Flirt With a Girl Online — Proven Tips that Work
+  page_description: >-
-  page_description: Tips that work to flirt with a girl online
+    Learn how to flirt with a girl online using our best tips and flirty lines.
+    Master the art of texting women with confidence and success.
   canonical_url:
   author_twitter_handle:
   open_graph_type: article